ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 	* Tariffs
 * Hoover opposed to social security
 	* Relief should be provided by local government and charities NOT the federal government
-* Bonus Army Marches, June 1932 - Hoover refused to meet the ex soldiers
+* Bonus Army Marches, June 1932 - Hoover refused to meet ex-soldiers

 Roosevelt -- Franklin Delano Roosevelt